An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

 10. Hold the owner and management accountable for agreed action.

-The main reason to create one is to increase the skill and resource base of the company.
-Increasing the probability of the business succeeding.
+The main reason is to increase the skill and resource base of the company.
+Leading to the increased probability of the business succeeding.

-The owner should appoint advisory board members whose qualities complement his own.
+The owner should appoint members whose qualities complement his own.
 Their skills filling any gaps in his or the other executive management.

 The former editor of The Economist, also an advisory board member, once said about advisory boards;